KnugiHK/Hong-Kong-ID-Card-Verification-Algorithm-MultiLang/README.md

 ## Python
 *This algorithm is now support Python 2 and 3*

-Copy the whole function to your code and call function with "HKIDverification(id)" where "(id)" is target HKID Card number
+Copy the three functions(HKIDverification, CalCheck and PreOperation) to your code and call function with "HKIDverification(id)" where "(id)" is target HKID Card number

 ## JavaScript
 Place .js file in the path you want and add a <script> tag to link the file to webpage and call function with "HKIDverification(id)" where "(id)" is target HKID Card number
 ## C#